 Greenwood’s Boom, Bust and Hollywood History

-You can trace Greenwood’s boom as a copper mining town and its post WWI bust at the Greenwood Museum.
-Discover the city’s darkest history when 1,200 Canadians of Japanese descent were interned in here during WWII.
+You can trace Greenwood’s boom as a copper mining town and its post-WWI bust at the Greenwood Museum.
+Discover the city’s darkest history when 1,200 Canadians of Japanese descent were interned here during WWII.
 Step into the cramped quarters meant to house a family of four.
 Learn how both communities came to accept each other and thrive.
-If you make your visit around mid-July you can honour Greenwood’s pioneer past as part of the Founder’s Day celebrations.
+If you make your visit around mid-July, you can honour Greenwood’s pioneer past as part of the Founder’s Day celebrations.

 If you’d prefer to drive instead of ride, take the Phoenix Mountain Forest Interpretive Drive, a self-guided driving tour that follows the prospector’s footsteps through the Phoenix Interpretive Forest, a 180 sq km (112 sq mi) area containing many significant historic sites.